digital-asset/daml/daml-lf/spec/transaction.rst

   a key definition;
 * Its ``key`` must conform to the key definition for the ``template_id`` in the ``contract_instance``.

+The maintainers of a contract key are specified in the DAML-LF definition of the template for the contract.

 *since version 4*